Dependence on laser intensity of the number-weighted angular distribution of Compton-scattered photon beams: Conclusions

 In summary, we have shown that the number-weighted radiation profile produced by an ultrarelativistic electron beam traversing an intense counter-propagating laser pulse can be used to determine the peak laser intensity at interaction.
 Additionally, we have shown that the inference can be applied with consistent results for different radiation reaction models; this is particularly advantageous for experiments which aim to test different dynamic models.
 This inference technique has been analysed over a large range of intensities and electron energies, resulting in a tested range of the quantum parameter over 3 orders of magnitude ($\sim 10^{-2} - 10$).

-As the quantities in \cref{eq:IntensityInfer} can be measured independently, and on a single shot basis, this approach is ideal for diagnosing variations in $a_0$ in a shot-to-shot manner.
+Recently, advancements have made Bayesian methods popular for handling measurements of extensive parameter spaces.
+However, definitive observation of strong-field QED effects or radiation reaction at a high confidence level will rely on combining different measurements of the collision parameters as cross-signal consistency enhances the significance of the results.
+Extraction of the collision $a_0$ via the method presented here is therefore a crucial component of this analysis.
+Moreover, \cite{Olofsson:2023} present a novel approach which could be applied in upcoming experiments although there is a large computational cost with this framework, excluding the possibility of an on-shot implementation.
+In particular, as the quantities in \cref{eq:IntensityInfer} can be measured independently, and on a single shot basis, this approach is ideal for diagnosing variations in $a_0$ in a shot-to-shot manner.

 Furthermore, the model can be used to monitor, on a shot-to-shot basis, potential beam misalignment at the interaction point.
+We therefore present this inference method as a complementary tool to Bayesian approaches.

+Additionally, radiation reaction is, as yet, still not well understood experimentally.
+Given an alternative measurement of $a_0$, \cref{eq:QedVarDiff} could be used to provide insight on the effect of radiation reaction on the electron motion by considering the photon profile.

 The datasets required to reproduce the analysis and figures presented here are available at \cite{dataset}.